 Other foods that are less strongly linked with latex allergy include:

 Latex allergy is diagnosed by how you have reacted to latex in the past.
 If you developed a rash or other symptoms after contact with latex, you are allergic to latex.
 Allergy skin testing can help diagnose a latex allergy.

 A blood test can also be done.
-If you have latex allergens in your blood, you are allergic to latex.
-Allergens are substances your body makes to fight off something you are allergic to.
+If you have latex antibodies in your blood, you are allergic to latex.
+Antibodies are substances your body makes in response to latex allergens.